 You can recite a vow during the ceremony.
-You can also do it during the photo shoot so you have a moment to yourselves.
-However, the photographer will want to photograph your reactions from a distance.
+You can also do it during the photo shoot so that you have a moment to yourselves.
+However, the photographer remotely want to photograph your reactions.

 The marriage vow for men and women